Sabará

 Sabará is a Brazilian municipality located in the state of Minas Gerais.
 The city belongs to the Belo Horizonte metropolitan region and to the associated microregion.

+Appearance

 It is a well preserved historic city and retains the characteristics of a baroque city, with its churches, buildings and museums.
 Other historical cities in Minas Gerais are Ouro Preto, São João del-Rei, Diamantina, Mariana, Tiradentes and Congonhas.

+The municipality also houses TV Muro, touted as the world's smallest television station.

 Historic structures

 Sabará is home to numerous colonial-period historic structures, many designated as Brazilian national monuments by the National Institute of Historic and Artistic Heritage (IPHAN); others are designated as state monuments or recognized as Portuguese-era monuments as Heritage of Portuguese Influence by Calouste Gulbenkian Foundation.